seanharr11/etlalchemy/README.md

   * The script is not included, as the instances live on AWS, and were quite expensive to test on.
 2. A regression test suite is needed, as is funding to setup an environment (8 AWS RDS instances).

-**Please contact me if you are interested in contributing to the project, either financially through donations, or through Pull Requests.**
+**Please contact me if you are interested in contributing to the project.
+Donations are welcome, but pull requests are better!